ShaunCurtis/Blazr.IRepository/Readme.md

 List queries present a few extra challenges.

 1. They should never request everything.
 In edge conditions there may be 1,000,000+ rows in a table.
 Every request should be constrained.
-The request defines `StartIndex` and `PageSize` to both constrain the data and provide functionality for paging operations.
-If you set the page size to 1,000,000 will your data pipeline and front end handle it gracefully?
+The request defines `StartIndex` and `PageSize` to both constrain the data and provide paging.
+If you set the page size to 1,000,000, will your data pipeline and front end handle it gracefully?
 2. They need to handle sorting and filtering.
 The request defines these as Linq Expressions.

 ```csharp